nmeri17/suphle-docs/src/docs/v1/container/index.md

 (module class binding method)
 Careful to decouple dependencies during binding.
 Starting a bind call within another will confuse the outer one
 // example

+describe the three kinds of interfaces we have
+Config are simple: extend configMarker and live on method x

+Talk about precedence if necessary

+## Interface loaders

+While they may seem related to [contextual-binding](/docs/v1/container/#contextual-binding), they offer a very different kind of functionality.
+Maybe by comparison, we can clearly distinguish their differences.
+If contextual-binding is a way to supply a multitude of callers with applicable concretes, service provision can only be used to provide just one concrete.
+However, it centralizes this concrete to a point where:
+- It can be easily replaced
+- The concretes booting phase can be edited

+Both can't be combined since consumers are not meant to be aware or coupled to the underlying concrete.
+In addition, if this were possible, it would permit diverse callers to receive differing states of the same concrete, which would in turn lead to programs difficult to reason about. ((review))

+The perfect use-case for service providers is when a group of callers require some kind of adapter.
+In an ideal world where library authors all fashion their packages after a common interface, with the aid of service providers, consumers can effortlessly swap out a payment or share link generation concrete by updating its initialization logic.

+/// Note 1
+If the concrete returned from the service provider refuses to match the interface by which it was provided, the container will not budge when asked to hydrate that interface.

+/// creating a new provider, registering the provider

+What methods do they contain?

+- `bindArguments`
+We use this method to obscure away instantiation details from an interface's consumer -- which they shouldn't be bound to.
+Any arguments required by the given constructor are described here.

+Of course, when providing interfaces, there are no constructor methods to fill.
+The key/value expected to populate this array is a blank cheque matching whatever parameters are required to instantiate the concrete being supplied
+///
+Show example